dwgrossberg/code-challenge/README.md

 To get started, fork this repo and follow the instructions below.

+## Completed By

+Hi, my name is [Dan Grossberg](https://github.com/dwgrossberg), and I'm grateful that you're taking the time to review my application code challenge.
+Changes have been committed throughout the dev process and there are numerous comments explaining my thought process where applicable.
+Please feel free to reach out with any questions or comments and I will be happy to answer!

 ## Installation

 Development requires a local installation of [Docker](https://docs.docker.com/install/)